 How to Claim Capital Gains in Manitoba

 As a resident of Manitoba, you must claim capital gains on your personal income tax slip.
-Depending on how you receive the capital gains as personal income affects how you claim it on your personal taxes.
-If you received payments, you can file your capital gains as a reserve which allows you to spread your capital gains income tax payable to the government over a few years.
+Your ability to deduct capital gains from your personal income depends on how you receive the gains.
+If you received payments, you can file your capital gains as a reserve, which allows you to spread your capital gains income tax payable to the government over a few years.

-Ensure that you keep all relevant paperwork and documentation that demonstrate your personal income in general in addition to records for transactions where capital gains were realized.
+Ensure that you keep all relevant paperwork and documentation that demonstrates your personal income in general in addition to records for transactions where capital gains were realized.

 Remember, you can also reduce your capital gains if you also have capital losses from other investments.